Summary of our market study

 The horticultural market includes both individual companies and cooperatives.

-• Val'Hor, the French interprofessional organization for horticulture, floristry and landscaping, organizes the activities of the various market players, establishing a framework for collaboration and development for the sector as a whole.
+• Val'Hor, the French interprofessional organization for horticulture, floristry and landscaping, organizes the activities of the various market players and establishes a framework for collaboration and development for the entire sector.

 • François Horticulture, based in Saint-Alban-De-Montbel, is a leading name in the Auvergne-Rhône-Alpes region in the production of various ornamental plants and flowers.